yichunzhao/spring-test-contextconfiguration/README.md

 ## ContextConfiguration

+Using @ContextConfiguration to re-config ApplicationContext in a runtime.

 _@ContextConfiguration_ defines class-level metadata that is used to determine how to load and configure an ApplicationContext for **integration tests**.

 The application context initializer classes implement Callback methods for initializing a ConfigurableApplicationContext.
 They leave entry points to configure the application